Get matched with vetted scholarships and enter our

 Simply, references are people whose names and contact information you give to an organization.
 These are typically given when applying to jobs, but can also be used for other applications – like those for scholarships!
 What exactly are references used for, though?

 Great question!
 Organizations use references to hear firsthand about their applicants’ work ethic, positive traits, and other capabilities.
-Thus, if any of your scholarships require a list of references, it’s best to write down former teachers, professors, or employers who you’ve had positive experiences with.
+Thus, if any of your scholarships require a list of references, it’s best to write down former teachers, professors, or employers with whom you’ve had positive experiences.
 Relatives and friends, on the other hand, should not be listed as references as they may be considered biased sources.

 Before listing anyone as a reference, we would also recommend letting them know beforehand.
 This way, you can (1) make sure they’re comfortable with it and (2) ensure that they’ll be ready if they get a call to speak on your behalf.